 Assessments are required under the federal Clean Water Act.
 They are used to determine whether water bodies meet their intended uses, such as being suitable for fishing or swimming.
 Learn more: Impaired Waters and Total Maximum Daily Load (TMDL)/303(d) studies

-- Lake and stream water clarity data (citizen gathered)
+- Lake and stream water clarity data (gathered by individuals)

 - Watershed pollutant load monitoring data